Southern California Edison. Bike Boys. 1912. The Huntington Library, Art Collections, and Botanical Gardens.

 The Huntington Library houses approximately 500,000 prints and negatives spanning the century from 1850 to 1950.
 This superlative collection, which covers a variety of topics from the American Civil War to the building of the transcontinental railroad, from "Grand Tours" of Europe to modest family photograph albums, is particularly strong in depicting the history and development of the American West.

 Within this broad regional focus are late nineteenth and early twentieth centuries images related to Arizona, New Mexico, Utah, Nevada, and the territories of Alaska and Hawaii.
 Into the twentieth century there is increased emphasis on collections depicting various aspects of Southern California and Los Angeles.
 Subjects represented within the regional framework include photography generated by the nineteenth century great surveys of the American West, commissioned by both railroad corporations and the federal government; Native American tribes; National Parks (notably Yosemite and Yellowstone); Transportation; Mining; Agriculture; Irrigation; Tourism; Prominent families of California; Urban and suburban planning and development; Southern California architecture, to name but a few.
+Ongoing interest in the historical development of the region culminated in an online exhibition that features more than a dozen authors, critics, and scholars curating photographs from the 70,000-strong Southern California Edison archive at The Huntington.

 The Huntington has traditionally collected the work of noted photographers, most of whom were professionally active at the end of the nineteenth century and into the beginning of the twentieth.
 The collection contains significant bodies of work by Carleton Watkins, Carl Moon, Frederick Monsen, Edward Curtis, Alfred A. Hart, F. Jay Haynes, William Henry Jackson, Adam Clark Vroman, Andrew Russell, Eadweard Muybridge, C.C.
 Pierce, Frances Benjamin Johnston and others.